robin-raymond/zax.io/casting.md

 // ERROR: the destination type is not compatible with the source type incompatibleType := myType as IncompatibleType

-byRefValue1 := myType as CompatibleType&    // allowed
+byRefValue1 := myType as CompatibleType &    // allowed

-// ERROR: not all of the values in `MyType` are available in `CompatibleType` byRefValue2 := compatibleType as MyType&
+// ERROR: not all of the values in `MyType` are available in `CompatibleType` byRefValue2 := compatibleType as MyType &
 ````